Chayanika-Devi/Chayanika-devi.github.io/essays/Smart.md

 ```
 Q: Date of six months from the current date using the datetime python module

 I am trying to get the date of six months from the current date using the datetime python module.
-Here is what i've tried:
+Here is what I have tried:

 date(2015, 3, 31) + relativedelta(months = 6) gives datetime.date(2015, 9, 30).
 Perl: DateTime->new(year=>2000, month=>3, day=>31)->add(months=>6) gives 2000-10-01T00:00:00.
 Php: date_create('2000-03-31', new DateTimeZone('UTC'))->add(new DateInterval('P6M')) gives 2000-10-01.